frontegg/frontegg-angular/projects/auth/README.md

 ### `loaderComponent <Component>`

-*(optional)* React Component displayed in first load while resolving the verifying the authenticated user, refreshing the token, and to check if the user should be redirected to login page.
+*(optional)* Angular Component displayed in the first load while resolving the verifying the authenticated user, refreshing the token, and to check if the user should be redirected to the login page.
 ```ts
 {
   plugins: [